kdilayer/sepa2odoo/README.md

 **Sepa2odoo**

 A tool that integrates Odoo Sepa credit and ISO2002 payments with banking systems.
+This library creates and parses SEPA XML files.
+For sending/receiving files to/from bank see https://github.com/kdilayer/ws_sepa

 Features:
 - upload bank statement and transactions to odoo: read and parse a bank statement (camt.053.001.02 xml file) and write entries to odoo (so they can be reconciled in odoo)